 |Projected Job Growth||6% decline from 2018-2028 (purchasing managers, buyers and purchasing agents)*|

 The principal duty of a stock manager is to organize and monitor inventory levels to maximize efficiency.
 Stock managers must demonstrate skills, such as contract negotiation and organizational planning.
 This position is instrumental to the distribution of products in retail chains, and many stock managers assist with the training of employees to ensure a smooth process.
 Stock managers may schedule employee shifts as well as organize the shipment and reception of products.

 A stock manager can be responsible for managing storage warehouses or delivering products to retail stores.
 Occasionally, stock managers may be in charge of purchasing products, though the selection of inventory items is generally left to other executive-level positions.
 In grocery stores and certain retail operations, stock managers lead efforts to refill store shelves and product displays.

 To obtain employment as a stock manager, candidates must possess job experience in retail or supply chain management.
 Many employers prefer to hire individuals with undergraduate education in management or business administration.
 Classes for stock managers might include accounting, finance and organizational behavior.
 Candidates must be reliable, with a stable track record in inventory management and employee relations.

 Career Information for Stock Managers

-The U.S. Bureau of Labor Statistics (BLS) anticipated the number of available purchasing managers, in general, would increase 2% from 2014 to 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) anticipated the number of available purchasing managers, in general, would decrease 6% from 2018 to 2028 (www.bls.gov).
 Advances in inventory management technologies were expected to lead to reductions in employment opportunities for stock managers, specifically, in grocery stores and other large operations.
-The median hourly wage of purchasing managers is substantially higher than the national average for all occupations, with a median hourly wage worth $51.98 in May 2015.
+The median hourly wage of purchasing managers is substantially higher than the national average for all occupations, with a median hourly wage worth $57.18 in May 2018.